 Orlando Bloom : Brian Epkeen

 Tanya van Graan : Tara

 The second detective Brian Epkeen is played by Orlando Bloom.
-A surprising rendition by Orlando who normally got well mannered and clean-shaven roles in previous movies.
-However Epkeen has a rugged image.
-He looks rather crumpled with a not so fresh and unshaven appearance.
+A surprising rendition by Orlando who normally got well-mannered and clean-shaven roles in previous movies.
+However, Epkeen has a rugged image.
+He looks rather crumpled with a not-so-fresh and unshaven appearance.
 A womanizer who’s always late for work and an emotional wreck with a failed marriage and a son he doesn’t seem to care for.
 His son hates him like the plague.
-As a result he has a alcohol problem and he takes every opportunity to seduce a woman who crosses his path.
+As a result, he has an alcohol problem and he takes every opportunity to seduce a woman who crosses his path.
 A petulant and pedantic nuisance who does everything in his own way.
 And yet Ali believes in him and thinks he’s a decent detective.

-Ultimately “Zulu” is no more than a brutal police film with drugs, gangsters, corruption and again a pharmaceutical company involved.
-It’s something less casual then “Starsky and Hutch“, but the unfolding of the story follows a well known pattern.
-Whether or not there have been experiments to decimate the black population , I don’t know, but it sounded pretty far-fetched in my ears.
+Ultimately “Zulu” is no more than a brutal police film with drugs, gangsters, corruption, and again a pharmaceutical company involved.
+It’s something less casual than “Starsky and Hutch“, but the unfolding of the story follows a well-known pattern.
+Whether or not there have been experiments to decimate the black population, I don’t know, but it sounded pretty far-fetched in my ears.
 If it’s authentic, then the regime was sicker than we can imagine.

-South Africa is dark and gloomy in this film, full of poverty and hopelessness, full of hatred and resentment, so many things which can never be forgiven.
+South Africa is dark and gloomy in this film.
+Full of poverty and hopelessness, hatred and resentment.
+So many things which can never be forgiven.
 Despite the sometimes beautiful images of the coast and the wealthier neighborhoods, the overall picture remains a depressing one.
 The explicit action ensures that it exceeds the average detective movie.
 And at times it’s intensely exciting.
 The furious pace of the movie makes it a thrilling experience from start to finish.